adrianco/spigo/README.md

 There is a test program that exercises the Namedrop message, this is where the FSM or a Pirate passes on the name of a third party, and each Pirate builds up a buddy list of names and the listener channel for each buddy.

 The basic framework is in place, but the interesting behaviors haven't been added yet.
+See the pdf for some Occam code and results for the original version of this circa 2007.